zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/05-personalizing-site-experience/01-segmentation/assigning-roles-to-user-segments.md

 # Assigning Roles to User Segments

-Since Liferay Portal CE 7.3 GA1, you can assign User Segments to Roles <!-- Should this be: "you can assign roles to user segments"?
-This task enables users to make it so anyone who has role [x] is part of segment [y], is that right? -->.
+Since Liferay Portal CE 7.3 GA1, you can assign Roles to User Segments.
 Follow these steps:

 1. Open the Product Menu and go to *Control Panel* &rarr; *Users* &rarr; *Roles*.
 1. Open the Actions Menu next to the Role and select *Edit*.